ietf-wg-cellar/matroska-specification/matroska_implement.md

 ## Cluster

-It is **RECOMMENDED** that the size of each individual `Cluster Element` be limited to store no more than 5 seconds or 5 megabytes.
+It is **RECOMMENDED** that each individual `Cluster Element` contains no more than 5 seconds or 5 megabytes of content.

 ## SeekHead